Elizabethweatherby/very-cool-schedule/README.md

 # very-cool-schedule
 This is a calender thats allows users to save events for their work day hour-by-hour.
 The calender is ran by dynamically updated HTML and CSS and powered by jQuery.
+When you enter an event in the time-blocks, it will be saved into local storage accordingly with the time and date it was entered.
+The current day is displayed at the top of the calender.